Diffusive evaporation dynamics in polymer solutions is ubiquitous: Analytical model

 \subsection{Applying Cahn-Hilliard to Evaporation of a Binary Polymeric Mixture}

-We start from the general Cahn-Hilliard expression for the solvent concentration $\phi$ and add a convective term to account for the advective flux driven by evaporation, similar to \cite{Lee2021}.
-We define the phase field for $\phi$ follows:
+We start from the general Cahn-Hilliard expression for $\phi$ and add a convective term to account for the advective flux driven by evaporation, similar to \cite{Lee2021}.
+We consider the following equation for the phase field $\phi$: